nikelaz/esvg-rs/README.md

 # ESVG

-ESVG is a powerful SVG optimization tool designed to reduce file sizes without compromising the visual quality of rendered graphics.
+ESVG is an SVG optimization utility designed to reduce file sizes without compromising perceivable visual quality of rendered vector graphics.
 It leverages Competitive Transformer Optimization <sup>[1]</sup> to explore multiple optimization strategies and select the most efficient one.

 ## Competitive Transformer Optimization <sup>[1]</sup>

 At the heart of ESVG's optimization process is the Arbiter, which acts as the central orchestrator.
-The Arbiter passes the input SVG through a series of transformers, each a specialized plugin that applies various techniques to improve the SVG.
-These transformers can make a wide range of changes, such as simplifying paths, removing unnecessary elements, or applying different encoding schemes.
+The Arbiter passes the input SVG through a series of transformers, each a specialized plugin that applies various transformations aiming to make the file more efficient.
+These transformers can make a wide range of changes, such as simplifying paths, removing unnecessary elements, applying transformations.

-The key innovation of ESVG is its use of competitive optimization.
-Instead of applying a single transformation, the Arbiter evaluates multiple transformers simultaneously.
+The interesting part of ESVG is its use of competitive optimization.
+It evaluates multiple transformers simultaneously.
 After each transformer processes the SVG, the Arbiter compares the results and keeps the transformation that achieves the most efficient output.
-Efficiency, in this case, is defined by the reduction in file size while ensuring that the rendered vector graphics appear identical or imperceptibly different.
+Efficiency, in this case, is defined as the reduction in file size while ensuring that the rendered vector graphics appear identical or imperceptibly different.

 The process works as follows: